Growing garlic indoors is convenient and it becomes super easy if you can grow spring garlic or scapes in water without needing the soil.

 The idea of consuming garlic water and raw garlic is said to yield many health benefits.
 Taking any raw form of garlic is said to detoxify the body and remove harmful substances.

-It is also said that constant garlic consumption can reduce chances of diabetes, lowers blood pressure, reduces heart disease chances, certain cancers, and even inhibits depression to some extent.
+It is also said that constant garlic consumption can reduce the chances of diabetes, lowers blood pressure, reduces heart disease chances, and certain cancers, and even inhibits depression to some extent.